 I think you’ll find these techniques are simple.
 They’re also really powerful when you use them consistently!

 What’s been your experience when it comes to using some or all of these techniques?
 Leave a comment below – I’d love to hear from you.

-[spoiler]Hello, and welcome to Bernadette’s TV.
+Welcome to Bernadette’s TV.
 On-line TV to help you be the best you can be in your business and your life and today we’re covering how to solve your empty calendar syndrome once and for all.